ricniew/ITM-TLS1.n-implementation/README.md

     - WINDOWS: <BR>`%CANDLE_HOME%\CNPSJ\scripts\updateTEPSEPass.bat wasadmin {newpass}` <BR> For example<BR>  _C:\IBM\ITM\CNPSJ\scripts\updateTEPSEPass.bat wasadmin mypass_
 - PowerShell on Windows and Bash Shell on Linux must exists
 - For TLSv1.2, if a WAS 855 uplift was not performed on the TEPS host as described in the update readme files, you must execute _Appendix B_ action as described in the PDF  document mentioned above.
 To check if a WAS uplift was made use ITMHOME/[arch]/iw/bin/versionInfo.sh or ITMHOME\CNPSJ\bin\versionInfo.bat.
 The version must be at least 8.5.5.16
-- **If you use your own CA root and issuer certs** in `keyfiles/keyfile.kdb` and eWAS, you should execute the script witht he option `-r no` to suppress the ITM default certification renewal.
+- **If you use your own CA root and issuer certs** in `keyfiles/keyfile.kdb` and eWAS, you should execute the script with the option `-r no` to suppress the ITM default certification renewal.
 For example `./activate_teps-tlsv1.2.sh -h /opt/IBM/ITM -r no`.
-If you not set this option, you need to check if our own certificates are still present in the newly created keyfile.kdb and add them back if required.
+If you not set this option, the selfesigned **default** and the **root** cert will be deleted in the `keyfile.db` and imported from the newly created `key.p12` (from eWAS) file.
+This can break your certification chain.
+Hence, your own certificates will most likely be not present anymore in the newly created `keyfile.kdb`.

 3.2 Download script files<a id='3.2'></a>
 -------------------------